St Peter’s Dental Practice team of three step out into the country side again this weekend. They’ve locked...

 There are easy to do self-check tests for a variety of other cancers and illnesses but there is nothing similar for mouth, head or neck cancer.
 Carrying out a thorough head and neck cancer examination at home can save lives.
 Be familiar with the signs and symptoms to look out for and learn to act sooner.
 Early detection is key in the fight against mouth cancers.

 Bite Back at Mouth Cancer shows members of the public what to look for and how to seek help if they find something out of the ordinary.
 This will allow head and neck cancers to be caught earlier.
 Head and neck cancers are particularly vicious and debilitating when detected late.
-Patients who survive are a huge drain on medical resources for the rest of their lives, in terms of post operative and the psychological care required.
 With earlier detection, lives are saved and costs on the NHS will reduce dramatically.

 It is recommended that a self check is done once a month after teeth have been cleaned and by everyone over the age of 16 years.
 The self-examination takes less than two minutes and might just save your life.